coderwall-cub/About/README.md

-#### The Cub Achievement is awarded to registered Coderwall members that have open sourced at least one original jQuery or Prototype epo.
+#### The Cub Achievement is awarded to registered Coderwall members that have open sourced at least one original jQuery or Prototype repo.

 ## What is Coderwall